MLA Chapter Project of the Year

 - The chapter project must have been completed within the three years preceding the date of the application or must be an ongoing program that accomplishes the same goals set out for the project criteria.
 Projects/programs may be resubmitted as long as the timeframes and criteria are still met.

-Ready to Submit an Application?
+Ready to Submit a Nomination?

 Past Award Recipients

 - 2023: South Central Chapter of the Medical Library Association: For its project to engage students and early career librarians.

 - 2022: Midcontinental Chapter of the Medical Library Association: For its project to publish the chapter Annual Meeting Proceedings.

 - 2021: Northern California and Nevada Medical Library Group: For their sponsorship, mentorship, and financial support of ALA Spectrum Scholars.

 - 2020: Pacific Northwest Chapter of MLA - Logo Pin Design Contest: For member engagement and benefiting conference scholarships.

 - 2019: North Atlantic Health Sciences Libraries: NAHSL Narratives